icipe-official/Automation_scripts/installation/repeat_masker_and_modeller/README.md

 4. Run the script with `./<script_name>` as a super user ie with `sudo`.
 ## Post installation
+1. In the Recon  directory follow the configurateion instructions in the INSTALL file
+2. Run `sudo perl ./configure` at the root path of Repeat masker and Repeat modeller this should also be rerun again for repeat masker if database is updated.
-1. In the Recon  directory follow the configurateion instructions in the INSTALL file Please refer to the comments in each script for more detailed information about what the script does.
+Please refer to the comments in each script for more detailed information about what the script does.

 ## About RepeatModeler and RepeatMasker